- How It Works

 - These impulses move down cells toward the AV node (atrioventricular node), another cluster of cells located near the center of the heart between the bottom of the right atria and the top of the ventricles.

 - The AV node pauses the electrical impulse long enough to have the atria fully contract (squeeze blood out into the ventricles); then it allows the impulse to go into cells termed the bundle of His to the ventricles that split into the right and left bundle branches in the ventricles.

-- The electrical impulse finally reaches Perkinje fibers and then cause the ventricles to contract to push blood into the lungs and aorta.
+- The electrical impulse finally reaches Purkinje fibers and then causes the ventricles to contract to push blood into the lungs and aorta.

 - The heart rate (pulse) and blood pressure are generated by ventricular contractions; the SA node impulse rate is influenced by the body’s autonomic nervous system.

 - At rest, a normal heart beats around 50 to 99 times a minute.

 - Exercise, emotions, fever, and some medications can cause your heart to beat faster, sometimes to well over 100 beats per minute.